maximeraafat/BlenderNeRF/README.md

 ### How to COS

-* `Camera` (always set to the activate camera) : camera used for registering the testing data
+* `Camera` (always set to the active camera) : camera used for registering the testing data
 * `Location` (by default set to **0m** vector) : center position of the training sphere from which camera views are sampled
 * `Rotation` (by default set to **0°** vector) : rotation of the training sphere from which camera views are sampled
 * `Scale` (by default set to **1** vector) : scale vector of the training sphere in xyz axes
 * `Radius` (by default set to **4m**) : radius scalar of the training sphere
 * `Lens` (by default set to **50mm**) : focal length of the training camera
 * `Seed` (by default set to **0**) : seed to initialize the random camera view sampling procedure
-* `Frames` (by default set to **100**) : number of training frames randomly sampled and rendered from the training sphere
+* `Frames` (by default set to **100**) : number of training frames sampled and rendered from the training sphere
 * `Sphere` (deactivated by default) : whether to show the training sphere from which random views will be sampled
 * `Camera` (deactivated by default) : whether to show the camera used for registering the training data
-* `Upper Views` (deactivated by default) : whether to sample views from the upper hemisphere of the training sphere only
+* `Upper Views` (deactivated by default) : whether to sample views from the upper training hemisphere only (rotation variant)
 * `PLAY COS` : play the **Camera on Sphere** method

-Note that activating the `Sphere` and `Camera` properties create a `BlenderNeRF Sphere` empty object and a `BlenderNeRF Camera` camera object respectively.
+Note that activating the `Sphere` and `Camera` properties creates a `BlenderNeRF Sphere` empty object and a `BlenderNeRF Camera` camera object respectively.
 Please do not create any objects with these names manually, since this might break the add-on functionalities.

-Training frames will be captured using the `BlenderNeRF Camera` object.
-Keep in mind that the training camera is locked in place and cannot manually be moved.
-The COS method will construct the training data from frame 1 to `Frames`, irrespectively of the scene frame range.
-Finally, note that the `Upper Views` property is rotation variant.
+Training frames will be captured using the `BlenderNeRF Camera` object from frame 1 to `Frames`, irrespectively of the scene frame range.
+Finally, keep in mind that the training camera is locked in place and cannot manually be moved.

 ## Tips for optimal results

 As mentioned previously, the add-on currently only supports **NVIDIA's [Instant NGP](https://github.com/NVlabs/instant-ngp)** version of NeRF.
 Feel free to visit their repository for further help.
-Below are some quick tips for optimal NeRFing.
+Below are some quick tips for optimal **nerfing**.

 * NeRF trains best with 50 to 150 images
 * Testing views should not deviate too much from training views
 * Scene movement, motion blur or blurring artefacts can degrade the reconstruction quality
 * The captured scene should be at least one Blender unit away from the camera
-* The closer the camera to the captured scene, the lower you can set `AABB`
+* The closer the camera to the captured scene, the lower `AABB` can be set
 * Higher `AABB` will increase training time, keep it as low as possible
 * If the reconstruction quality appears blurry, start by adjusting `AABB` while keeping it a power of 2
 * Avoid adjusting the camera focal lengths during the animation, the vanilla NeRF methods do not support multiple focal lengths